openstack/nova/api-guide/source/server_concepts.rst

 hosts without worry of the old incarnations reappearing and trying to access shared resources.
 It is usual to redistribute the servers from a failed host by rescheduling them.

+Please note, this operation can result in data loss for the user's server.
+As there is no access to the original server, if there were any disks stored on local storage, that data will be lost.
+Evacuate does the same operation as a rebuild.
+It downloads any images from glance and creates new blank ephemeral disks.
+Any disks that were volumes, or on shared storage, are reconnected.
+There should be no data loss for those disks.
+This is why fencing the host is important, to ensure volumes and shared storage are not corrupted by two servers writing simultaneously.

 Evacuating a server is solely in the domain of the cloud operator because it must be performed in coordination with other operational procedures to